mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part I The Quest/readme.md

 > Rule 5: Modify bad names only when you know enough about the domain.

-## A good name is the last thing you will learn
+## A good name is the last thing you'll learn

 The Wittgensteinian school of thought teaches that human beings learn to generalize from a few examples.